Skip to main content

 • Estate — Tracks estate planning document completeness independently, but references household members.

-This means that when you update data in the Profile tab — like correcting an account balance or adding a new income source — the Planning modules automatically reflect those changes.
+This means that when you update data under Profile — like correcting an account balance or adding a new income source — the Planning modules automatically reflect those changes.
 There's no need to re-run anything manually.

 Key Concept: Everything Saves Automatically